nulinspiratie/SilQ/documentation/docs/FAQ.rst

 (although this is one of the future goals of SilQ).
 For systems using different instruments than the ones supported by SilQ, the trickiest part is likely the development of Instrument interfaces.
-For more information, see `Guidelines for the InstrumentInterface`.
+For more information, see `InstrumentInterface guidelines <in-depth guides/InstrumentInterface guidelines>`.